aliyegallagher/Vancouver/README.md

 ## Ontology:
 _"Technically, We're All Connected: A Profile of 3 Students in STEAM"_

-These students all three have involvement in technoloy, whether it is Digital Arts like Valerie, buiness tech and entrepreneurship, like Lingling/Lily, or engineering like Kevin.
+These students all three have involvement in technoloy, whether it is in Digital Arts like Valerie, buiness tech and entrepreneurship, like Lingling/Lily, or engineering like Kevin.
 For this reason, I elected to make the STEAM connection between the 3.
 There is no rational order, currently, for the order of students or pages.